Open-Attestation/oa-verify/README.md

 }
 ```

-To perform verification check on the document:
+To perform the verification checks on the document, use the following code:

 ```ts
 // index.ts